 Before everyone sits down to celebrate, take a few photos of your table and food.

 All the candles and Christmas lights will make them stand out.
+Have a clear focus on some objects and let the others blur with the lights in the background.

 Look for lights in unexpected locations.
 This miniature Christmas set has lots of tiny lights that are perfect for sharp Christmas bokeh photos.